zchuz/CoT-Reasoning-Survey/README.md

 ## 🎉 Updates

-- 2024/06/03 This paper is accepted to ACL2024.
-We will realease the camera ready version soon.
+- 2024/06/03 This paper is accepted to ACL2024, camera ready version released.
 - 2023/10/17 The second version of our paper has been released, check it on [arxiv](https://doi.org/10.48550/arXiv.2309.15402).
 - 2023/10/15 We have updated 44 papers in the reading list, and the v2 paper is on its way.
 - 2023/09/27 The first version of our paper is available on [arxiv](https://doi.org/10.48550/arXiv.2309.15402).